MINICOLA FAMILY HISTORY

 Leaving Italy

-Filipo Menecola along with his eldest son Nicola were among the second group of about 30 men led by Dr. Cardo that left Roseto Valfotore in March 1883 traveling by train to Naples.
+Filipo Menecola along with his eldest son Nicola were among the second group that emigrated to America accompanied by Dr. Cardo.
+They left Roseto Valfotore in March 1883 traveling by train to Naples.
 There they boarded the Anchor Lines steamer Brittania bound for New York, arriving at the port of New York on April 23rd, 1883.
 Dr. Cardo secured employment for the group as laborers in Amsterdam, New York likely on the construction of the West Shore Railroad which was completed by early June, 1883.

 In July 1883 the group found employment in the area of Peterborough, Ontario near Indian River working as laborers for the Canadian Pacific Railway which was then constructing their rail line from Peterborough to Perth.
 After a short six months winter came, their jobs ended and the group disbanded.
 They failed to repay Dr. Cardo who returned to Italy feeling deserted and embittered.
 Some of the group then joined their fellow Rosetans already working in the slate mines of Bangor, Pennsylvania: Lorenzo Pacifico, Algelo Maria Castellucci, Domenico Stefano Ruggiero, Nicola Falcone, Nicola Cacciacarro, Nicolangelo and Lorenzo D’Uva and Nicola Rosato.
 In 1887 Nicola Rosato built the first home in the new settlement close to Bangor, PA that they called New Italy.
 It was later renamed Roseto after their home town back in Italy.

-The Minicola family may have spent some time in Pennsylvannia as well and likely also worked in the area of Peterborough, Ontario in 1884 and 1885.
+The Minicola family may have spent some time in Pennsylvania as well and likely also worked in the area of Peterborough, Ontario in 1884 and 1885.
 Jobs were plentiful in the area with numerous railway projects and the building of the Trent Severn canal system.
 They ended up eventually settling in Peterborough, Ontario and the rest of the family was brought over from Italy in 1886.
 Mother Lucia (Ronca) and the rest of the children: Marguerite, Rosaria, Leonardo, Donato, Maria and Pasqualina arrived in New York on September 16th, 1886.
 Also listed on the manifest is the oldest son Nicola Menecola who must have made the long trip back to Italy to help settle the family’s affairs and to accompany the rest of the family to Canada.
-They traveled on the Brittania, the same ship as 3 years earlier.
-Mother Lucia and the rest of the children are listed with the last name Ronca.
-Why were they listed with the surname Ronca?
-Because in Italy, married women keep their original surname.
+They traveled on the Anchor Lines steamer Brittania, the same ship Filippo and Nicola had sailed on 3 years earlier.
+On the ship’s manifest Mother Lucia and the rest of the children are listed with her surname, Ronca.
+I found this confusing at first but then I did some research and realized it’s because married women keep their original surname in Italy and it was likely easier to keep track of the children in the manifest since they were traveling with their mother.

 Early Years in Canada